Zeit-Labs/openedx-app-ios-contrib/README.md

  - https://app.transifex.com/open-edx/openedx-translations/openedx-app-ios/ (the link will start working after the [pull request #442](https://github.com/openedx/openedx-app-ios/pull/422) is merged)

 Once the resource is both 100% translated and reviewed Transifex will push it to the [openedx-translations](https://github.com/openedx/openedx-translations) repository and developers can use the translations in their app.

+By default, all translations are disregarded in this repository except for the English translation.

 ## API